thephez/backup-readme/platform/markdown/tutorial-connect-to-a-network-dash-masternode.md

   ]
 }
 [/block]
+> 📘
+>
+> More comprehensive details of using the dashmate tool can be found in the [dashmate README](https://github.com/dashevo/platform/tree/master/packages/dashmate).

 # Local Network

 Dashmate can be used to create a local network on a single computer.
 This network contains multiple nodes to mimic conditions and features found in testnet/mainnet settings.